Jesus and Mary Chain

 By Ed Staskus

-Mary and Josephine, who were sisters, lived together in the two-story brick bungalow on the east side of West Park for 62 years.
+Mariam and Josephine lived together in the two-story brick bungalow next door on the east end of West Park for more than sixty years.
 Neither of them ever married.
-Josephine cooked hot dogs, brought them to the fence, and fed them to Steve and Maggie’s dogs every day.
-They hardly ever saw Mary.
-She hardly ever came out of the house.
+Josephine cooked pigs in a blanket, brought them to the fence, and fed them to Maggie and Steve’s dogs every day.
+They hardly ever saw Mariam since she hardly ever came out of the house.

-After they died Steve fixed up a timer and security light in their living room and mowed their lawn every Saturday.
-He parked Maggie’s Honda Element in their driveway to make it look like it wasn’t vacant, at least until the house was cleaned and sold.
-It wasn’t the kind of neighborhood where vacant houses were safe.
-If they stayed vacant too long their world went tumbling down.
+After they departed this life Steve fixed up a timer and security light in their living room and mowed their lawn every Saturday.
+He parked Maggie’s Honda Element in their driveway to make it look like it wasn’t vacant, at least until the house was sold and being lived in.
+It wasn’t the kind of neighborhood where vacant houses were safe for long.
+If they stayed empty too long their world was brought down to earth.
 The angel sky was only so good for so long.

-There were statues of Jesus and Mary in front of a red hydrangea.
-They stood in Mary and Josephine’s front yard for an eternity.
+There were statues of Jesus and Mary in front of a red hydrangea in the front yard of the brick bungalow.
+They were there for a long time, almost an eternity.
 There were chains attached to the bases of both statues.
-The chains were buried beneath woody mulch and led to a bolt fixed to the side of the house.
+The chains were buried beneath mulch and led to a bolt fixed to the side of the house.
 Mary and Josephine were determined to keep the holy family where they were.
-They didn’t want them spirited away to a sinful place.
+They didn’t want them spirited away to a devilish place.

-Dawn lived with her husband Chuck on the left side of next door.
+Dolores lived with her husband Chuck.
 She was no Mr. Rogers.
-She was all about nine million rainy days.
-Chuck bought his house long before Steve and Maggie bought theirs.
+She was all about a million rainy days.
+Chuck bought his house before Maggie and Steve bought theirs.
 He had been a confirmed bachelor until he made a mistake and got married.
-He was a calm polite man.
-Before Dawn moved in Chuck was their nice neighbor.
-She was not so nice, disagreeable, and noisome.
+Before Dolores moved in Chuck was their nice neighbor.
+She was not so nice, tense and quarrelsome.

-“She’s from New Jersey,” Maggie said.
+“She’s from New Jersey,” Maggie told Buster their Border Collie.
+He had memorized and understood hundreds of words.
 “She started in on us right at the start.
 Whenever we waved to her, she would never wave back.
-If she caught Chuck talking to either of us, he had to pay the price.
-He would sneak over to say hello and chat.
-The things she says to him about us I don’t even want to imagine.”
+If she caught Chuck talking to either one of us, he had to pay the price.
+It got so he had to sneak over to say hello and chat.
+The things she says to him about us, I don’t even want to imagine.”

-“All my time in Hell is spent with her,” Chuck said.
+“All my time in hell is spent right here with her,” Chuck said.

-Dawn called the dog warden on them every other week, even when the dogs were on vacation.
-It was always about their dogs barking.
-It didn’t matter that they hardly ever barked.
-What she didn’t know was that the dogs were licensed, all of them, all the time.
+Dolores called the dog warden on Maggie and Steve every week-or-so, even when the dogs were sleeping in the heat of the summer.
+Her complaint was always about the dogs barking.
+It didn’t matter to her that they hardly ever did.
+She hated them for her own reasons.
+What she didn’t know was that the dogs were licensed and the licenses were renewed every year.

-“Here’s the thing,” the Cleveland dog warden finally told Dawn.
-“Their dogs are licensed, and everyone’s dogs bark sometimes, so stop barking us up.”
-She finally got tired of her fun and games.
+“Here’s the thing, lady,” the dog warden finally told Dolores.
+“Those dogs are licensed, and everyone’s dogs bark sometimes, so stop barking us up.”
+She finally got tired of her fun and games and stopped calling the dog warden.

-“Most of the rest of our neighborhood loves it when our dogs are out,” Maggie said.
-“It is Dawn who gives us the most trouble.
+“Most of the rest of our neighborhood loves it when our dogs are out,” Maggie said to Buster.
+“It is Dolores who gives us the most trouble.
 I don’t care if you’re from the bottomless pit, or not.
 It doesn’t give you the right to be a son of a bitch.
 But that’s all changed now that she needs me.
-When she couldn’t afford to have her hair done at the Charles Scott Salon anymore, I became good enough for her.”
+When she couldn’t afford to have her hair done at the Charles Scott Salon in Rocky River anymore, I became good enough for her.”
+Maggie was a hairdresser in Lakewood.

-“Chuck doesn’t pay for anything for the kids,” Dawn complained bitterly.
+“Chuck doesn’t pay for anything for the kids,” Dolores complained bitterly.
 She had two children from an earlier marriage.
 Her ex-husband had killed himself.
+She never said why.
 “Everything falls on me.
 I have to pay for their school.”
-They went to the West Park Lutheran School, even though Dawn was an atheist.
+They went to the West Park Lutheran School, even though Dolores was an atheist.
 She didn’t have much money of her own anymore.
-She had blown through her dead husband’s life insurance in Atlantic City.
-She depended on the good graces of Chuck.
+She had blown through her dead husband’s life insurance in Las Vegas.
+She depended on whatever she could squeeze out of Chuck.

 Then, when Maggie started doing her hair, knowing that she didn’t have kids herself, it was kids in her chatterbox all the time.
 “Do you think you could come over and watch them for a few minutes?”

 “No,” Maggie said.
 “That’s why I don’t have kids of my own.
 I don’t want to sit yours.”
-She might have done it to be a good neighbor, but she knew Dawn would have started taking advantage of her, so she put a stop to it.
+She might have done it to be a good neighbor, but she knew Dolores would have started taking advantage of her, so she put a stop to it right away.

-The old Romanian couple behind them bought their house the year Maggie was born.
-That was almost fifty years ago.
-They were straight out of Transylvania, which was part of Romania.
-Steve and Maggie could hardly understand a word they said, her more than him.
-His name was Anthony, but they had never been able to understand what her name was.
-They always called her Mrs. Anthony.
+The old couple behind them bought their house the year Maggie was born.
+That had been almost fifty years ago.
+They were straight out of Transylvania, which was a part of Romania.
+Their English was sketchy.
+Maggie and Steve couldn’t always understand them, her less than him.
+His name was Anthony, but they had never been able to make out what her name was.
+They called her Mrs. Anthony.

-Everything in their big back yard was a farm.
+Their big back yard was like a farm.
 They grew everything they ate, except for animals, in the back yard during the summer.
-When Steve and Maggie first moved into the neighborhood, they had grandkids who fed their dogs doggie cookies.
+When Maggie and Steve first moved into the neighborhood they already had grandkids, who fed their dogs doggie cookies.

-They would hear the pack of them while sitting on their back porch.
-“Can we go see the dogs?” they asked.
+They would hear the pack of grandkids while sitting on their back porch.
+“Can we go see the dogs?” they shouted.
 “Go, go,” their grandpa said.

 The children had become teenagers, but they still came to visit their grandparents.
-The dogs always ran to the back fence and lined up, waiting.
-“You can’t stop the feedbag now.
-You have to keep giving them cookies,” Maggie told the teens.
+The dogs ran to the back fence and lined up, waiting.
+“You can’t stop filling the feedbag now.
+You have to keep giving them cookies,” Maggie told the teenagers.

-Steve showed the dogs the lay of the land every day.
+Steve walked their dogs every day.
 He stopped and talked to their neighbors.
-They asked him about the dogs, so a lot of them found out they rescued dogs, finding them better homes.
-“That is so cool,” one of them said.
+They asked him about their dogs, some of whom came and went, so a lot of them found out they rescued the animals, finding them better homes.
 That’s how they came to be called the Dog People.
-That’s what they’re known as.
-One day a distraught lady was walking up and down the street looking for her lost Dachshund.
+One day a distraught woman was walking up and down the street looking for her lost Dachshund.

 “Have you seen my dog?” she asked Maggie.

-“No, but I’ll keep an eye out for the wiener,” she said.
+“No, but I’ll keep an eye out for the wiener,” Maggie said.

 Sometimes neighbors donated dog food to them.
-They found 40-pound bags of it left on their front porch.
+They found forty pound bags of it left on their front porch.
 It was nice to have a little community support.

-They started taking their tail-waggers to the dog park in the Rocky River Metropark instead of walking them because their Husky was a screamer.
+They started taking their canines to the Lakewood Dog Park in the Metropark instead of walking them in the neighborhood because Rudy their Husky was a screamer.
 The second they put a leash on him the wailing started.
 It sounded like somebody was ripping out his toenails.
-He screamed the whole way on the way.
 Neighbors came out to make sure they weren’t torturing their dogs.
-Explaining got to be so embarrassing, Steve put their excursions to a stop.
-He drove them to the Metropark, instead.
+Explaining got to be so embarrassing that Steve put their walks to a stop.
+He drove them to the dog park, instead.

-But the Husky hated the dog park, too.
-He didn’t like other people or other dogs coming up to him, or even up to his folks.
+It turned out Rudy hated it there, too.
+He didn’t like other people or other dogs coming up to him, or even up to Maggie or Steve.
 One day they thought they would hide from him so he would learn to run around with other dogs.
 They hid behind a tree.
 But what happened was unsettling.
 He ran around like a madman looking for them.

 “Steve, we can’t hide from him,” Maggie said.
 “He’s never going to relax.”